Renormalizing the Quark-Meson-Diquark Model: Abstract

 \section{Abstract}

 We present a comprehensive study of the two-flavor Quark--Meson--Diquark (QMD) model by comparing a renormalization approach with a renormalization-group (RG) consistent mean-field formulation based on the functional renormalization group (FRG).
-The renormalized QMD allows analytical investigations of key quantities such as the zero-temperature diquark gap and the critical temperature for color superconductivity, ultimately reproducing the exact BCS relation in the high-density limit.
+The renormalized QMD model allows analytical investigations of key quantities such as the zero-temperature diquark gap and the critical temperature for color superconductivity, ultimately reproducing the exact BCS relation in the high-density limit.
 We carry out the same analysis for different schemes of RG-consistent QMD models.
-We show that the RG-consistent approach yields a phase diagram and thermodynamic properties qualitatively similar to those of the renormalization model, provided both are embedded within a unified scheme that ensures consistent vacuum properties.
-In particular, both treatments recover the expected high-density features characterized by the BCS relation and the Stefan–Boltzmann limit.
+We show that the RG-consistent approach yields a phase diagram and thermodynamic properties qualitatively similar to those of the renormalized model, provided both are embedded within a unified scheme that ensures consistent vacuum properties.
+In particular, both treatments recover the Stefan--Boltzmann limit at high densities.
+On the other hand, whether the BCS relation for the critical temperature is satisfied depends on the details of the RG-consistent setup.
 Our results highlight the relevance of renormalization and RG-consistent methods for accurately capturing the thermodynamics of QMD and related effective models with diquark degrees of freedom.